How I Groom My Goldendoodle: Hair cuts!

 Step 6: Butt fluff

 As a puppy, we tried doing this by force, but for a very small dog, it took three of us to get figure it out, and it still required me feeling around for her butt hole and carefully snipping around it.
 Terrible idea.
 Don’t go up in that area with sharp scissors blind.
-Even though grooming scissors are rounded, they’re still very sharp at the edge of the blade, and I’ve accidentally cut Bloo quite a few times (not in the butt area thank god).
+Even though grooming scissors are rounded, they’re still very sharp at the edge of the blade, and I’ve accidentally scraped Bloo a few times (not in the butt area thank god).

 When it’s dinner time, I mix in something REAL yummy with her kibble, like some chunks of steak, pork, or chicken.
 As she’s eating, she holds her tail up, so I get down on the floor, where I have a clear view and caaaarreefullllyyy tidy up.

 Step 7: Face fluff

 In a way, this is the easiest part.
 I put Bloo on a leash and take her outside to the front lawn.
 She loves people watching/watching cars go by on the big road, so her head is almost guaranteed to be facing one way.
 Then as she’s watching people I sit on the grass beside her and carefully snip her face from behind her.
 Since, I can never get her to face me while doing her face, I’ve just learned how to do it by only getting a side view of her.

 A place that mats a lot is under her ears, so I just go snip happy and trim all that down.